u296/rconcrete/README.md

 # rconcrete

-Rconcrete is a simple utility for opening an rcon shell to a server.
+Rconcrete is a simple utility for opening an rcon shell to a game server, such as minecraft.

 ## Example usage: